Lifetime value (LTV) shows the revenue generated by a new audience via subscriptions,

 and traffic volume (daily install count).

-LTV can be predicted for periods of 30, 60, 90 or 180 days after app installation.
+LTV can be predicted for periods for 1, 2, 3, 6 months, for 1 and 2 years after app installation.

-A forecast can show your revenue both as a whole and individually for in-app payments, subscriptions, and in-app ads.
+A forecast can show your revenue both as a whole and for the individual revenue type:

-LTV prediction is only possible for verified in-app payments, subscriptions, and revenue from ironSource ads (ironSource is a monetization partner).
+- In-app ads.
+LTV prediction is only possible for revenue from ironSource ads (ironSource is a monetization partner).

 Features and restrictions